 Decking types: board, tiles or kits

-There are three main types of decking, all of which have their own individual pros and cons.
+There are three main types of decking including decking kits, boards and tiles, all of which have their own individual pros and cons.

 What kind of decking material is best?